HERE ARE SOME TOPICS, IDEAS, AND THEMES WE DISCUSS IN OUR CHOCOLATE MAKING SEMINARS!

-In this 6 hour intensive workshop participants will be making their own chocolate from Kauai grown cacao beans.
-Each person will take home a half pound of Kauai chocolate as well as eating and drinking chocolate all day.
+Each person will take home a half pound of Kauai chocolate as well as eating and drink chocolate all day.
 This seminar is for the chocolate aficionado who desires to learn about all the aspects of making and growing chocolate from soil to finished bars.
 We will be tasting and making the three major types of Theobroma Cacao: Criollo, Trinitario, & Forastero.

 Sustainability – What does this mean to you?